The Gasparo da Salò project

 For more than forty years now I have wished to build and play an instrument after Gasparo da Salò.

-With some probability three instruments by the hand of Gasparo in the Ashmolean Museum in Oxford might illustrate his paths as an instrument builder: at first a cittern (as a student of Girolamo Virchi?), then a brilliant viola da gamba and - as the latest instrument: the mighty viola, most likely a late work around 1600.
-Unfortunately this development will remain fiction: contrary to their Cremonese colleges the Brescians did not leave any date of completion on the labels in their instruments...
+With some probability three instruments by the hand of Gasparo in the Ashmolean Museum in Oxford might illustrate his development as an instrument builder: at first a cittern (as a student of Girolamo Virchi?), then a brilliant viola da gamba and the mighty viola, the latest instrument, most likely a work from around 1600.
+Unfortunately, this development will remain fiction: contrary to their Cremonese colleges, the Brescians did not leave any date of completion on the labels in their instruments...

-The fourth instrument made by Gasparo that is located in the Ashmolean Museum is a "lira".
-This bowed instrument carries a heavy weight of symbolism on it's shoulders: To the renaissance man of poetry it is a direct link to the lyra of the ancient Greeks.
-This slightly smaller instrument might be from the same - late - years of Gasparo's output as our viola.
-I have the impression, based on the space between the ff-holes, that in it's original state it was a 5-string instrument.
+The fourth instrument made by Gasparo in the Ashmolean Museum is a "lira".
+This bowed instrument carries the heavy weight of symbolism on its shoulders: To the renaissance man of poetry it is a direct link to the lyra of the ancient Greeks.
+This slightly smaller instrument might be from the same late years of Gasparo's output as our viola.
+Based on the space between the ff-holes, I speculate that in its original state it was a 5-string instrument.
 The musician and painter E. Baschienis shows these fiddles in his pictures around 1660.
 Today the "lira" appears as a viola due to a conversion in the Hill workshop.

-Mainly owing to the fact that today we have so many lousy fakes and composit-instruments with parts by Gasparo (e. g.: back preserved, the other parts added later by ungifted hands) from the 19th and early 20th century poor Gasparo has the bad reputation of a second class maker: "... the more parts are croocked and sloppily made the more likely this is an original Gasparo instrument..."
+Mainly owing to the fact that today we have so many lousy fakes and composite instruments with parts by Gasparo (e. g., back preserved, the other parts added later by ungifted hands) from the 19th and early 20th century, poor Gasparo has a bad reputation as a second class maker: "... the more parts that are crooked and sloppily made, the more likely this is an original Gasparo instrument..."

-But, most important to the musician: This man had a feeling for the sound - his and his student G. P. Maggini's violas are unsurpassed both in quality and in price.
+But, most important to the musician: This man had a feeling for the sound - his and his student G. P. Maggini's violas are unsurpassed both in quality and in value.

 For my work I had basically three sources of inspiration:

-- when still being a student I already bought a copy of the museum's plan drawn by John Pringle.
+- While still a student, I bought a copy of the museum's plan drawn by John Pringle.

-- a trip to Oxford in 2011 and the possibility to take the viola into my own hands and make pictures boosted my curiosity.
+- A trip to Oxford in 2011 and the opportunity to take the viola into my own hands and take pictures of it boosted my curiosity.

-- in several articles John Dilworth explains the peculiarities of the Brescian style to us (e.g.: Liutai in Brescia and Musical Instruments in the Ashmolean Museum).
-Many ideas of his were a great inspiration to me and John is kind enough to answer questions via e-mail, :-) .
+- Several articles by John Dilworth explain the peculiarities of the Brescian style (e.g.: Liutai in Brescia and Musical Instruments in the Ashmolean Museum).
+Many of his ideas were a great inspiration to me and John is kind enough to answer questions via e-mail :-) .

 I will have to alter this in the next reconstruction...

-Scroll and pegbox appear - with some slight alterations - quite uniform on several original instruments: The massive first turn of the scroll is being followed by just one more turn.
-Owing to this peculiarity the side faces seem large (compared to e.g. an Amati-scroll).
+Scroll and pegbox appear - with some slight alterations - quite uniform on several original instruments: The massive first turn of the scroll is followed by just one more turn.
+Owing to this peculiarity, the side faces seem large (compared to e.g. an Amati scroll).
 Gasparo used a flat chisel to undercut this second turn which - together with relatively flat vertical sides - produces a clean, sharp edge.
 The pegbox is of a generous design which makes it easier to change thick gut strings.

-Apart from the personal stylistic features his (original) scrolls don't seem more coarse than those of some Cremona makers.
+Apart from the personal stylistic features, his (original) scrolls don't seem coarser than those of some Cremona makers.

 Gasparo's violas most likely had no inner linings to stiffen the ribs and offer more space for the glue.
 I chose to use small blocks of wood as helpers as seen in some well preserved originals around 1600 and later.

-Unfortunately we lack any information whether a Gasparo viola either had a bass bar or a stiffer integrated section in the top plate.
+Unfortunately, we lack any information about whether a Gasparo viola had either a bass bar or a stiffer integrated section in the top plate.
 I decided to glue in a bb of about the dimensions of one made by J. Stainer.

 I first glued the rib of the upper bout to the top, then the one of the lower bout and, at the end, the ones for the middle bout.
-This proved useful - but could also have been done in another way.
-Shaping the sides of the long ribs at the corners to the middle section turned out to be special fun: Whenever do you have the pleasure to shape ribs of up to 2 mm thickness, about twice as fat as Stainer's ribs?!
+This proved useful, but could also have been done in another way.
+Shaping the sides of the long ribs at the corners to the middle section turned out to be special fun: Whenever do you have the pleasure of shaping ribs of up to 2 mm thickness, about twice as fat as Stainer's ribs?!

 The neck with the pegbox and the scroll then were glued flat to the ribs as is mostly the case with early violin instruments.

-Also moving the prolonged neck into the inner space of the instrument (as I did with my proto-violins with flat plates) and gluing it there was - in this case - not possible: On the one hand the vaulted areas of the plates would not provide stabile ground to glue and, on the other hand, the ribs would have been cut through and so lost their strength.
+Also moving the extended neck into the inner space of the instrument (as I did with my proto-violins with flat plates) and gluing it there was, in this case, not possible: On the one hand the vaulted areas of the plates would not provide stabile ground to glue and, on the other hand, the ribs would have been cut through and so losing their strength.

-To gain more stability for the neck I turned a piece of maple on the lathe, drilled a hole through the upper block and the neck root and glued it in.
-There is no historic example for doing this - I just had a weak moment feeling I have to do something to help my baby...
+To increase the stability of the neck, I turned a piece of maple on the lathe, drilled a hole through the upper block and the neck root, and glued it in.
+There is no historical precedent for doing this - I just had a moment of weakness and the feeling that I had to do something to help my baby...